Order - Cetacea

 Cetacea is a scientific order of large aquatic mammals that have forelimbs modified into flippers, a horizontally flattened tail, one or two nostrils at the top of the head for breathing, and no hind limbs.
 Cetaceans include all whales, dolphins, and porpoises.

 Mammals breathe air with lungs.

 The word "cetacean" is derived from the Greek word for whale, kētos.

 The name "killer whale" was originally "whale killer".

-- Researchers analyzed samples collected from 73 whales in the eastern North Pacific and found significant genetic differences among transient whales and two separate groups of resident whales.
+Researchers analyzed samples collected from 73 whales in the eastern North Pacific and found significant genetic differences among transient whales (also referred to as "Bigg's killer whales" in honor of early killer whale researcher Michael Biggs) and two separate groups of resident whales.

-- Experts identify killer whale populations based on the whales' call patterns, body shape, and coloration.
-In the future, analyzing biochemical and chromosomal characteristics may help define genetic relationships among pods and regional populations of killer whales.
+Experts identify killer whale populations based on the whales' call patterns, behavior, body shape, and coloration.
+Current and future studies analyzing biochemical and chromosomal characteristics may help distinguish genetic relationships among pods and regional populations of killer whales.

 Most modern forms of both odontocetes and mysticetes appear in the fossil record five to seven million years ago.

 DNA analysis supports the theory that the hippopatamids are the closest living relatives to cetaceans.